 aLIVE – Learning Islamic Values Everyday

-The aLIVE programmes aim to develop soleh/solehah children who are nurtured with taqwa and good akhlak, knowledgeable in Islam, become practising Muslims, and show care and concern towards others.
+The aLIVE programmes aim to develop soleh/solehah (pious/righteous) children who are nurtured with taqwa (God-consciousness) and good akhlak (character), knowledgeable in Islam, become practising Muslims, and show care and concern towards others.

-Designed specifically to be appealing, developmentally-appropriate and relevant to kids, tweens, teens and youth, the aLIVE programmes aim to inspire students to continue Learning Islamic Values Every day.
+The aLIVE programmes are made relevant to the development of kids, tweens, teens and youth.
+Designed to appeal to young people, the programmes aim to inspire students to continue Learning Islamic Values Every day.

 The aLIVE programmes adopt a thematic approach to learning.
-Different themes appropriate for the different levels have been developed so that lessons can be delivered effectively to students.
-The subjects on Aqidah and Fiqh are presented as “Faith & Practices”, Akhlak as “Character & Life Skills”, Sirah and Tarikh as “Social & Civilisational Islam” and Iqra’ and Qur’an Reading under “Qur’anic Literacy”.
+Different themes appropriate for the different levels have been developed so that lessons can be delivered effectively.
+The subjects on Aqidah and Fiqh are presented as “Faith & Practices”, Akhlak as “Character & Life Skills”, Sirah and Tarikh as “Social & Civilisational Islam” and Iqra’ and Qur’an Reading as “Qur’anic Literacy”.

-The four areas may be given different emphasis depending on the programmes, the modules and the topics.
-For example, more emphasis is given on Qur’anic Literacy in the Kids and Tweens aLIVE programmes.
+The four areas are given different emphasis depending on the programme, the module and the topic.
+For example, more emphasis is placed on Qur’anic Literacy in the Kids and Tweens aLIVE programmes.

-The aLIVE programmes seek to inculcate values through modelling so that children can see them being practised.
-Teachers will also facilitate the learning of these values by providing opportunities for the children to personally engage in the moral-building journey.
-This is the intuitive instructional proposed by the Qur’an and followed by the earlier generations of Muslim scholars.
+The aLIVE programmes seek to inculcate values through modelling so that students can see them being exemplified by their teachers.
+Teachers will also facilitate the learning of these values by providing opportunities to the students to personally engage in the moral-building journey.
+This is the divine instruction given in the Qur’an and followed by the early generations of Muslim scholars.